meir0222/meir0222/README.md

-Welcome to my GitHub profile!
+Welcome to my GitHub profile!\n
 I'm a highly motivated and detail-oriented Cyber Security Analyst with a solid foundation in information security.
 I have a strong passion for gaming, coding, and fitness.

 ## About Me